-In this report we'll examine what the I2P network is, the paradigms of how it works, its security infrastructure and its potential or known use-cases in the blockchain domain.
+In this report we'll examine what Tor and the I2P networks are, the paradigms of how they work, their security infrastructure and their potential or known use-cases in the blockchain domain.

 Since there is no Internet in I2P, the network is made up of its own anonymous and hidden sites, called eepsites.
 These exist only within the network and are only accessible to people using I2P.
 Services such as I2PTunnel, which use a standard web server, can be used to create such sites.